The Worst Martial Arts for Self-Defense or Street Fighting

 The worst martial art for self-defense will always be the one you don’t train.
 Learning BJJ?
 But only go once a month and spend most of the time chatting with your rolling partner instead of doing drills?
 Then, that’s the worst martial art for you.

-This study from the UK cites a large survey where martial artists on average reported attended 6 times per month, that’s less than twice a week!
+This study from the UK cites an extensive survey showing that martial artists, on average, reported attending six times per month—that’s less than twice a week!

 You will only become a skilled fighter equipped with self-defense skills if you train hard and often.
 That means attending class at least twice a week (preferably more) and finding time to practice at home, too.